Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: Introduction

 Our approach consists genuinely of doing geometric invariant theory for quantum groups.
 In order to present our results, let us recall a few facts about qLGFTs.

-The qLGFTs were introduced in the mid '$90$s by Alekseev--Grosse--Schomerus \cite{A,AGS1,AGS2,AS} and Buffenoir--Roche \cite{BR1,BR2}, who used as gauge algebras the quantum groups $H=U_q(\mathfrak{g})$ with $q$ generic, or semi-simplifications thereof when $q$ is a root of unity.
-Assuming that $\Sigma$ has non-empty boundary, which simplifies our presentation and is the case studied in this paper, the qLGFT on $\Sigma$ with gauge algebra $H$ associates a $H$-module-algebra $\Ll_\Gamma(H)$, called graph algebra, to any ribbon graph $\Gamma$ embedded in $\Sigma$ and onto which $\Sigma$ deformation retracts.
-The $H$-invariant subalgebra $\Ll_\Gamma(H)^H$ is independent up to isomorphism of the choice of $\Gamma$, and so is canonically associated to $\Sigma$.
-Abusing of notations we call $\Ll_\Gamma(H)^H$ ``the" quantum moduli algebra of the qLGFT.
+\looseness=-1 The qLGFTs were introduced in the mid '$90$s by Alekseev--Grosse--Schomerus \cite{A,AGS1,AGS2,AS} and Buffenoir--Roche \cite{BR1,BR2}, who used as gauge algebras the quantum groups $H=U_q(\mathfrak{g})$ with $q$ generic, or semi-simplifications thereof when $q$ is a root of unity.
+Assuming that $\Sigma$ has non-empty boundary, which simplifies this presentation and is the case studied in this paper, the qLGFT on~$\Sigma$ with gauge algebra $H$ associates a $H$-module-algebra~$\Ll_\Gamma(H)$, called graph algebra, to any ribbon graph $\Gamma$ embedded in~$\Sigma$ and onto which~$\Sigma$ deformation retracts.
+The $H$-invariant subalgebra $\Ll_\Gamma(H)^H$ is independent up to isomorphism of the choice of~$\Gamma$, and so is canonically associated to~$\Sigma$.
+Abusing of notations we call $\Ll_\Gamma(H)^H$ ``the'' quantum moduli algebra of the qLGFT.

 In these papers $\Ll_\Gamma(H)$ was defined by the method of ``combinatorial quantization", which yields presentations by generators and relations given in matrix form.
-Assuming $\Gamma$ has one vertex and no edge contractible in $\Sigma$, these presentations make $\Ll_\Gamma(H)$ a natural deformation quantization of the ring of regular functions $\mathcal{O}(G^E)$ endowed with the Fock-Rosly Poisson structure \cite{FR,AM}, where $E$ is the number of edges (loops) of $\Gamma$.
-Hence $\Ll_\Gamma(H)^H$ is a deformation quantization of $\mathcal{O}(G^E)^G \subset \mathcal{O}(G^E)$, the ring of regular functions invariant under the coadjoint action of $G$, ie. the ring of regular functions on the variety $X_G(\Sigma)$ of characters of representations $\pi_1(\Sigma) \ra G$, endowed with the Atiyah-Bott-Goldman Poisson structure.
+Assuming $\Gamma$ has one vertex and no edge contractible in $\Sigma$, these presentations make $\Ll_\Gamma(H)$ a natural deformation quantization of the ring of regular functions $\mathcal{O}\big(G^E\big)$ endowed with the Fock--Rosly Poisson structure \cite{AM0,AM,FR}, where $E$ is the number of edges (loops) of $\Gamma$.
+Hence $\Ll_\Gamma(H)^H$ is a deformation quantization of $\mathcal{O}\big(G^E\big)^G \subset \mathcal{O}\big(G^E\big)$, the ring of regular functions invariant under the coadjoint action of $G$, i.e., the ring of regular functions on the variety $X_G(\Sigma)$ of characters of representations $\pi_1(\Sigma) \ra G$, endowed with the Atiyah--Bott--Goldman Poisson structure.